 During the Great Exhibition of the Works of Industry of All Nations 1851, or Crystal Palace Exhibition, the first world fair, Queen Victoria fell in love with the design.
-She ordered a Herend porcelain set so large, that the factory worked for two years to fully produce and ship the dinnerware items.
+She ordered a large Herend porcelain set that the factory worked for two years to produce and ship the dinnerware items fully.

-Fischer Mór was so proud and graceful that he decided to rename the design after Her Majesty.
+Fischer Mór was so proud and grateful that he decided to rename the design after Her Majesty.
 From now on, we call the design Queen Victoria “VICTORIA”.

 You can see the stamp writes the numbers of the form “xxxxx-x-xx VICTORIA”

-Nowadays we also call the decor as Museum Victoria, referring to its mid 19th century origin.
+Nowadays, we also call the decor Museum Victoria, referring to its mid-19th century origin.

 VBO – Victoria avec Bord en Or